nikeshashar/AngularToDoList/Readme.md

 ##What is it?
-+ A simple AngularJS To Do list
++ A simple AngularJS To Do list.
+You see a working version [here](http://aqueous-forest-4811.herokuapp.com/).

 ##Specifications: